 What is a VPN?

 A VPN (Virtual Private Network) is a technology that enables you to access the internet safely and privately by routing your connection through a server and hiding your online actions from prying eyes.
 In other words, think of it as a secure tunnel between you and the internet, in which no one else can enter to see or steal your data.
-A side-benefit, but one which many users find the most useful, is that they allow you to pretend to be in a different country enabling you to access content you may otherwise be unable to access.
+A side-benefit, but one which many users find the most useful, is that they allow you to pretend to be in a different country enabling you to access

 There are many benefits to using a VPN such as:

 - Get around blocks and other forms of censorship.

 - Hide what you get up to on the internet from others.

 - Appear to be in another country to access services such as US Netflix and BBC iPlayer.

 - Use public WiFi hotspots safely and securely.

 To use a VPN you need to sign up for a VPN service.
 These typically operate VPN servers located in various locations around the world.
 You will also need to download special software known as a VPN client or VPN app.